Mongolia Economic Forum: Mongolia Economic Forum 2015

-The Mongolia Economic Forum 2015 was held on the 2nd and 3 April 2015 with the support of the then prime minister Ch.Saikhanbileg under the slogan “Trust”.
-During the 2 days of the forum, 18 subject discussions were held on the main topics of “Mongolia’s long term vision” and “The current macro state of the Mongolian economy”.
-One of the defining discussion themes of the forum was how to increase and improve Mongolia's credit rating in the international financial market.
+The 2015 Forum took place on 2–3 April 2015 with the support of Prime Minister Ch.
+Saikhanbileg under the slogan “Trust.”
+Over two days, 18 subject discussions were held on Mongolia’s long-term vision and the macroeconomic situation.
+A central theme was how to improve Mongolia’s credit rating and credibility in international financial markets, emphasizing fiscal discipline, policy stability, and investor confidence.

 Mongolia Economic Forum 2016

-The Mongolia Economic Forum 2016 was held on the 30–31 March 2016 with the support of the then prime minister Ch.Saikhanbileg under the slogan “Lessons, Challenges, and Solutions”.
-The first day of the forum focused on the topic of “Global and regional economic trends and Mongolia’s economic trajectory”.
-The main topic for the second day was “Business Environment”.
-An additional discussion was held on the topic of “The long-term development policy of Mongolia” and was attended by party members of the 5 parties that held seats in the Mongolian parliament.
-A total of 18 discussions were held during the event.
-The event also marked the 25th anniversary of Mongolia's membership into the Asian Development Bank and the ADB's South East Asian region director Ayumi Konishi attended the event.
+Held on 30–31 March 2016 with the support of Prime Minister Ch.
+Saikhanbileg, the Forum adopted the slogan “Lessons, Challenges, and Solutions.”
+The first day focused on global and regional economic trends and Mongolia’s economic trajectory, while the second day centered on the business environment.
+An important segment addressed Mongolia’s long-term development policy, bringing together representatives of the five parliamentary parties.
+The event also marked the 25th anniversary of Mongolia’s membership in the Asian Development Bank, with participation from ADB’s Southeast Asia Director.